ibm-js/deliteful/tests/README.md

 `Note: this does not document how to run the test on real devices, which will come in a further update of this documentation`

-1. Starts the selendroid server on the default port (4444):
+1. Starts the selendroid server on the default port (4444) (requires selendroid and android SDK.
+See [installation instructions](#selendroid--android-sdk-installation)):

    ```
    $ java -jar selendroid-standalone-X.Y.Z-with-dependencies.jar